 One of the things grownups love about young children is that children expect every day to be fun, interesting, and full of goodness for them.
 These high expectations are part of children’s genius.
 High expectations are also why their tantrums and other upsets are inevitable!

 A good tantrum or a good cry allows a child to express his disappointment fully.
-When your child is done crying, he has no hard feelings.
-It's actually quite remarkable to see how fully a child rebounds after a good tantrum or cry.
-Although he didn't get what he said he wanted, he feels better, because your thoughtful attention and understanding filled his most basic needs.
+When your child is done crying, they have no hard feelings.
+It’s actually quite remarkable to see how fully a child rebounds after a good tantrum or cry.
+Although they didn’t get what they said they wanted, they feel better, because your thoughtful attention and understanding filled their most basic need.

 Listening rebuilds the connection

-If you can listen while your child expresses his whole upset, your listening will connect the two of you and help him feel loved.
-While he's crying, hold him and touch him gently, or stay close to him while a tantrum works its way through his system.
-You can gently remind him of the limit you're setting, “I love you and I am going to go fix dinner now.”
-If it's possible, start the transition process before you actually have to accomplish it, so you have time to offer your caring while your child is showing you how much he loves what he was doing, and how disappointed he feels to have to give it up.
+If you can listen while your child expresses their whole upset, your listening will connect the two of you and help them feel loved.
+While they are crying, hold them and touch them gently, or stay close to them while a tantrum works its way through his system.
+You can gently remind them of the limit you’re setting, “I love you and I am going to go fix dinner now.”
+If it’s possible, start the transition process before you actually have to accomplish it, so you have time to offer your caring while your child is showing you how much they love what they were doing, and how disappointed they feel to have to give it up.

 Transitions are a real part of everyday life for all of us.
 We parents are taught to think that a child who is crying or having a tantrum is a child whose parents are not being thoughtful or are doing something wrong.
-But if it's a transition that started the crying, your child is telling you important things.
-He's got his heart wide open.
-You'll help him become a deeply empathetic person if you offer your love and your listening at these transition times that are so difficult for him.
+But if it’s a transition that started the crying, your child is telling you important things.
+They have their heart wide open.
+You’ll help them become a deeply empathetic person if you offer your love and your listening at these transition times that are so difficult for them.

 Parents need resource for themselves